CSI-280/python-game/README.md

 ## Running the game

-Once all the steps above have been completed all you need to do is run the file titled python-game.
+Once all the steps above have been completed all you need to do is run the file titled Rogue_Apocalypse.

 ## Keybindings